tinymce/tinymce-docs/getting-started/basic-configuration.md

 Two notes for first time users:

 1. If controls are not expressly declared, TinyMCE instantiates its default, **core** menu and toolbar controls.
-See the code example in the [Quick Start](/quick-start).
+See the code example in the [First Steps](../first-steps/).
-2. The `key` passed to the `.init` method for menu functionality is `menubar`, not menu.
+2. The `key` passed to the `.init` method for menu functionality can be either [`menu`](/editor-configuration-settings/editor-appearance/#menu) or [`menubar`](/editor-configuration-settings/editor-appearance/#menubar), but note that they operate differently.

 ## Basic Configuration Example

 Using the configuration options above you'll be able to instantiate TinyMCE and perform the initial customizations to match your editor requirements.
 TinyMCE has many many other configuration options available that enable further customization and extension of the editor.

-You will find full list of [configuration options here](../configuration-reference/).
-Plugins, their options and control associations are [available here](../plugin-toolbar-menu-controls/).
+You will find full list of [configuration options here](/editor-configuration-settings/).
+Plugins, their options and control associations are [available here](/plugins/).

 To help get you started, let's walk through an (advanced) TinyMCE configuration example.